thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 * Notes:
 	* .efp file in VOL archive is not 0x55 encrypted; it uses a different encryption key that possibly isn't in the VOL itself
 * Structure:
-	* 0x18 - 24-byte mdl string name associated here
+	* 0x18 - 24-byte linked INSM mdl name string

 ==================================================================
 * Tentative: Panic Punching Protection Gang